pls-rs/pls/pls/data/README.md

 Specs have two functions.

-- mark files with a leading dot as meaningful enough to be shown
+- mark some files with a leading dot as meaningful enough to be shown
   This can be accomplished with a simple spec containing just a `name`.
+- mark some files without a leading dot as meaningless
+  This can be accomplished with a spec with -2 importance.
 - decorate files with icons and colors
   These improve the output both aesthetically and functionally.